bdunderscore/modular-avatar/docs/docs/reference/menu-installer.md

 Add a Menu Installer component to your prefab, at the same level as your [Parameters](parameters.md) component.
 Then, open the Prefab Developer Options tag, and add the desired menu to "Menu to install".
 Done!

+### Extending menus of other assets

+In some cases, it can be useful to extend a menu that is being installed by another Menu Installer component.
+This can be done by specifying the menu asset (or a submenu) that is being installed by a Menu Installer in the "Install To" field.